The views expressed in our content reflect individual perspectives and do not represent the official views of the Baha'i Faith.

 But this historical fact does not mean we should throw out the goal of disarming the world’s nations and achieving a lasting peace.
-As a world, we’ve actually achieved a shaky, tentative peace during the past 75 years since the Second World War ended.
+As a world, we’ve actually achieved a shaky, tentative peace during the past three-quarters of a century since the Second World War ended.
 Yes, we’ve waged regional conflicts and proxy wars, and many have died as a result, but another massive World War has not occurred.
 This is progress.

 However, our planet’s military forces are still armed to the teeth.
-We now possess more powerful destructive weapons than at any past period in human history.
+We now possess more powerful destructive weaponry than at any past period in human history.
+Wars rage right now in Europe, the Middle East, and Africa.
 If history is a gauge, we humans have always tended to use the weapons we develop sooner or later.
 The nationalistic conflicts and disputes that could cause the use of those fearsome weapons still exist, and should prevent us from growing complacent.
 Rivalries and political clashes in one region of the world could easily degenerate into a global war.
-We haven’t yet perfected an international mechanism—the representative world Parliament the Baha’i teachings call for—which would prevent the escalation of a proxy or regional conflict into a planetary one.
+We haven’t yet perfected an international mechanism — the representative world Parliament the Baha’i teachings call for — which would prevent the escalation of a proxy or regional conflict into a planetary one.

-If we go back to calling November 11th Armistice Day, perhaps it will allow us to focus, for at least one day each year, on the gradual multilateral disarmament the world so desperately needs.
+If we go back to calling November 11th Armistice Day, perhaps it will allow us to focus, for at least one day each year, on the gradual multilateral disarmament the Baha’i teachings advocate and the world so desperately needs.
 Maybe it will help us take our collective fingers off the triggers.

 The Baha’i teachings define global disarmament and peace between nations as humanity’s greatest future accomplishment.
 Baha’u’llah, the prophet and founder of the Baha’i Faith, wrote in one of his tablets: